mhaddon/reddit-sts-agent/README.md

 ### How To Generate A Refresh Token

+1. Install dependencies: `pip install flask requests --user`
-1. Run `run_auth_server.sh` or `python auth_server/server.py`
+2. Run `run_auth_server.sh` or `python auth_server/server.py` - Python 2.7.15 was used
-2. Go to `http://127.0.0.1:65010/` in your browser
+3. Go to `http://127.0.0.1:65010/` in your browser
-3. Click `Authenticate`
+4. Click `Authenticate`
-4. Log into Reddit & grant access
+5. Log into Reddit & grant access
-5. Copy the refresh token provided
+6. Copy the refresh token provided

 ###### Warning: The Refresh Token is permanent with no expiry date.
 Please keep it safe.